 Furthermore, the Superintendent shall have the authority (either before or after the student is referred for a Tribunal hearing) to modify the discipline set forth in the Code of Student Conduct and Discipline where the discipline contained therein appears excessive in light of the circumances.
 In any Tribunal decision appealed to the Board of Education, the Board may modify the mandated discipline, but shall consider whether the Superintendent and/or the Tribunal considered a reduction and the rationale in denying such a reduction.

 PART III - SEARCHES

-Searches of Students' Lockers and Desks and Searches of Students
+Searches of Students, Students' Lockers and Desks and Operation of Motor Vehicles on Campus